What is the difference between a print book and an ebook with reflowable text?

 Page Width Set Medium in the eReader Preferences

 Page Width Set Wide in the eReader Preferences

 Readers also have the use of the ereader's Search function to navigate the book:

-The following is a quote from the Smashwords Style Guide:
+The following is a excerpt from the Smashwords Style Guide: